magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/building/web.md

 ## Where is the file output?

-After the build is successful the local files will appear in `Tools/WrapperGenerator/Output/TypeScript/connected-spaces-platform.web`.
+After the build is successful the local files will appear in `Library\Binaries\package\wasm\connected-spaces-platform.web`.